private-octopus/c4/doc/c4-design.md

 more to congestion events.
 We considered adopting a similar strategy for C4.

-The aggressiveness of C4 is driven by three main considerations:
+The aggressiveness of C4 is driven by several considerations:

 * the frequency of the "pushing" periods,
 * the coefficient `alpha` used during pushing,
-* and the coefficient `beta` used during response to congestion events.
+* the coefficient `beta` used during response to congestion events,

-We could adopt strategies in which larger flows push less often, smaller flows use a larger value of `alpha`, or larger flows use a larger value of `beta`.
+* the delay threshold above a nominal value to detect congestion,
+* the ratio of packet losses considered excessive,
+* the ratio of ECN marks considered excessive.

+We clearly want to have some or all of these parameters depend on how much resource the flow is using.
 There are know limits to these strategies.
 For example, consider TCP Reno, in which the growth rate of CWND during the "congestion avoidance" phase" is inversely proportional to its size.